MaraScott/ComfyUI_MaraScott_Nodes/README.md

 **Not Supported**:
 - ControlNet : your conditioning needs to be ControlNet Free

-# Prompt From Image Node AKA McVoicy Node
+# Prompt From Image Node AKA McPrompty Node

-The Prompt From Image Node (AKA McVoicy Node) is a prompt generator node using an image as input coupled with llm engine (Grok) to generate the text.
+The Prompt From Image Node (AKA McPrompty Node) is a prompt generator node using an image as input coupled with llm engine (Grok) to generate the text.
 The output text can be used as prompt afterwards.

 # Thanks